alberto-lazari/masters-thesis/chapters/implementation.typ

 It abstracts these complexities, providing a simple interface for other components to access and modify the permission state as needed.

+These mechanisms are necessary because virtual apps run in separate processes, thus stronger synchronization means like file system locks are necessary to avoid inconsistencies.

 // TODO: state persistence
 ==== Implementation
 The component's implementation reflects its design responsibilities by realizing the following classes: